Cognigy/RestClient/README.md

+# 🚨 Deprecation Notice: This Repository is Inactive and no longer maintained 🚨

 # CognigyClient
 Repo for the cognigy (server) client which can be used to connect to the Cognigy.AI platform from server applications written in Node.JS.